TMaz1/MoodDetectionApp/README.md

 The app uses facial recognition, from the front-facing camera, to depict the user’s mood and plays a playlist depending on said mood.

 This is Ionic + Cordova crossplatform mobile app using AngularJS and the jeelizFaceFilter JavaScript library (https://github.com/jeeliz/jeelizFaceFilter).
-The Jeeliz FaceFilter API provides facial detection and movement using JS and Python.
+The Jeeliz FaceFilter API provides facial detection and movement using JS, Python and neural networks.
 Parameters of person's facial feature when experiencing each mood are defined.

 The following moods: